Alternative Land Use Services Program

 grant_single_labels|admissibility

-- Landowners leasing active agricultural land to an agricultural producer (further documentation may be requested)
+- Landowners leasing active agricultural land to an agricultural producer are eligible, with potential further documentation requirements.

 grant_eligibility_criteria|who_can_apply